vagiedd/BosonStars/README.md

 # Bose-Einstein Condensate Solver
 Numerically solve the Einstein-Klein-Gordon equations of motion for two scalar boson stars, with relaxation method.

-By Chen Sun, Joshua Swaim, and Daniel Vagie.

 Important files are:

 1. relaxation_method.py